145th Street Corridor Project

 Detour routes

-The primary detour routes when heading east and west are N 155th and N 130th Streets.
-There are no impacts to traffic travelling north and south on Meridian Avenue N, 1st Avenue, 5th Avenue or 15th Avenue NE.
+The primary detour route when heading east and west is N 155th Street.
+There are no impacts to traffic travelling north and south on Meridian Avenue N, 1st Avenue, or 15th Avenue NE.
 However, northbound travelers on 1st Avenue are restricted from turning left to go west on Northeast 155th Street.
 See below for a detailed map of the detour routes.

 We are making improvements to NE 145th Street (State Route 523), including the Interstate 5 interchange.
 Phase 1 of the 145th Street Corridor Project and I-5 interchange Project will replace the signalized intersections on either side of I-5 with roundabouts and update lane configurations on the bridge over I-5.
 On the west side of the interchange, we will widen the roadway between I-5 and Corliss Avenue to improve traffic operations, mobility, and safety.

-Phases 2 and 3 of the 145th Street Corridor Project are expected to begin construction as soon as 2025 and will extend these improvements to Linden Avenue.
+Design has resumed for Phases 2 and 3 of the 145th Street Corridor Project.
+We expect to begin construction in 2027 to extend these improvements to Linden Avenue.
+We are working with an arborist to begin tree reassessment for that portion of the corridor.

-Once complete, these projects will improve safety and multimodal access along the 145th Street corridor and help connect to the future Sound Transit Shoreline South/148th Light Rail Station, planned to open in 2024.
+Once complete, these projects will improve safety and multimodal access along the 145th Street corridor and help connect to the Sound Transit Shoreline South/148th Light Rail Station.
 The interchange improvements will alleviate traffic congestion and enhance transportation mobility, reliability, and safety for all users.

 Phase 1 of the 145th Street Corridor Project and 145th and I-5 Interchange Project